 (Step 4 onwards are common for course work or project/research work students)

 4. Write a letter addressed to the Dean IR, and forward it through the Head of your department, indicating your interest in proceeding for the exchange program.
-This should include a request for approval for courses/project/research work that you want to do in lieu of the courses/project that you would have done at IITB.
+This should include a request for approval for courses/project/research work that you want to do in lieu of the courses/project that you would have done at IIT Bombay.

 Also, attach your latest grade sheet reflecting your current CPI.